Book Consultation

 CPA Compilation Report vs Review Engagement in Canada: Which Financial Statement Service Do You Need?

 A CPA compilation report and a review engagement are the two most common ways Canadian businesses prepare financial statements for lenders, the CRA, and stakeholders.
-Gondaliya CPA explains the difference in plain English, so incorporated SMBs can pick the right service, meet CPA reporting standards, and avoid paying for assurance they do not need.
+Gondaliya CPA performs compilation engagements under CSRS 4200.
+We do not perform review engagements.
+If your situation calls for a review, we refer you to a Registered public accountant.
+This guide explains the difference in plain English so incorporated SMBs can identify what they actually need.

 Quick Summary

 A compilation report organizes your numbers with no assurance under CSRS 4200.
 A review engagement adds limited assurance under CSRE 2400 through inquiry and analysis.
-Compilations cost less and suit internal use, CRA filing, and many lender requests.
-Reviews cost more and suit lenders or investors who want independent comfort.
-This guide covers the standards, the procedures, the costs, and how to choose.
+Compilations suit internal use, CRA filing, and many lender requests, and this is the work we perform.
+Reviews suit lenders or investors who want independent comfort, and we refer that work to a Registered public accountant.
+This guide covers the standards, the procedures, and how to identify which one applies to you.

 AspectDetails

-Who it’s forIncorporated Canadian SMBs choosing the right level for lenders, the CRA, or owners.
+Who it’s forIncorporated Canadian SMBs identifying the right level for lenders, the CRA, or owners.

 Important caveatNeither is an audit.
 A compilation gives no assurance; a review gives limited assurance.